matthew-dews/nixos-config/README.md

-# Applying changes to /etc/nixos/configuration.nix
+# Applying changes
 Run `sudo nixos-rebuild switch` to apply modifications.

+Because this setup uses Home Manager as a NixOS module this will also rebuild the Home Manager setup.

 # Initial setup